-Did you realise you can do astrophotography with a phone camera?
-In this article we look at the best phones for star photos and then learn how to take amazing photos of the stars.
+Did you realise you can create stunning astrophotography photos with your phone camera?
+In this article we look at the best phones for capturing star photos and then learn how to take amazing photos of the stars.

-Many people in the photography world believe that astrophotography is a league of its own.
-In many cases, it is, and it does require a very different approach to photography in terms of equipment needed.
-It takes patience and let time and light do their work.
+Many people in the photography world believe that astrophotography is in a league of its own.
+In many cases, it is, and it does require a very different approach to photography in terms of technique.
+It takes patience to let time and light do their work.

 Astrophotography With A Phone Camera